Lingo You Should Know: Kubernetes for Dummies

 Thankfully Microservices comes to the rescue to solve this problem.
 Microservices are more like individual power tools that share the same component.
 The battery that powers the jigsaw is the same as the battery that powers the drill.
 The tools are independent – and are maintained independently – but they follow the same set of principles so they can all work together in a Swiss Army knife way (but without the downsides).

 So in sum: the main feature of microservices is that they are hosted separately and usually interact with each other through APIs.
-(Keep that in your back pocket, along with a real Swiss Army knife just in case you get lost in a forest).

 Containers solve a different problem from Microservices.
 Containers are all about automating the software release process.
 But to see why containers are awesome, we need to go back to the standard for doing releases before their invention.